Early Voting for State Election:

 The five voting precincts in the Town of Dennis are:

-If you are unsure of where you vote on Election Day you can visit the Secretary of Commonwealth's website Where Do I Vote? to find out where your polling location is or call the Town Clerk's Office at 508-760-6112.
+If you are unsure of where you vote on Election Day you can visit the Secretary of Commonwealth's website Where Do I Vote? or call the Town Clerk's Office at 508-760-6112.